 Slowly, and delicately lift the silicone from the board, and off the object.
 The silicone can rip in the thin sections if you aren’t careful.

 Trim away the thin strings on the base.
 Using an X-acto, make a tiny incision where the pole was, to allow the wick the come through.
 Seat the silicone back into the mother mold, and make sure everything fits well.
 Use a couple of rubber bands or zip ties to keep the halves together.

 Melt some wax in a double boiler.
 If you’re going to pour the candle in one section, melt enough wax accordingly.

 If the wick is unwaxed, dip it in the wax, and straighten it out.
 Push the wick through the incision, and pull it out through the hole on the plaster.

 I used a stick to help push the wick through the mold.
 Secure the top to a popsicle stick or something similar, to keep it upright.
 I used some clamps, but took them off after i realized they were completely useless.
 You can opt to just pour the whole candle in one section if you like.
 That’s what i did on my candle.
 When wax cools, it shrinks, so you will have a depression in the bottom of the candle.
 Cut the wick, then pour enough wax to fill in the sink hole, covering the end of the wick.

 Let the candle wax cool COMPLETELY.
 This takes several hours.
 You think you can be sly and throw it in the freezer?
 Don’t do it.
 It will cause the candle to crack.

-When its cooled completely, remove the rubber bands and dissemble the halves.
+When its cooled completely, remove the rubber bands or zip ties and dissemble the halves.
 Carefully peel back the silicone, and check out your candle.
 If there is a lot of pitting, simply dip the candle into some clear melted wax for 5 to 10 seconds to even it out.